Family Purim Party (Beverly Hills)

 Los Angeles Beverly Hills Purim Kid's Party Los Angeles and Beverly Hills with Megillah Reading.
 Serving the Los Angles and Beverly Hills areas.
 2020

 Purim, celebrated on the 14th of Adar, is the most fun-filled, action-packed day of the Jewish year.
 It commemorates our nation’s miraculous salvation more than two millennia ago.
-Purim 2019 begins Wednesday night, March 20 and continues through Thursday, March 21, (March 22 in Jerusalem).
+Purim 2023 begins Monday night, March 6 and continues through Tuesday, March 7 (extending through Wednesday in Jerusalem).

 In this article:

 The miraculous events behind the holiday of Purim are written in the Megillah scroll.

 The Persian empire of the 4th century BCE extended over 127 lands, and all the Jews were its subjects.
 When King Ahasuerus had his wife, Queen Vashti, executed for failing to follow his orders, he orchestrated a beauty pageant to find a new queen.
 A Jewish girl, Esther, found favor in his eyes and became the new queen—though she refused to divulge the identity of her nationality.

 Meanwhile, the antisemitic Haman was appointed prime minister of the empire.
 Mordechai, the leader of the Jews (and Esther’s cousin), defied the king’s orders and refused to bow to Haman.
 Haman was incensed, and convinced the king to issue a decree ordering the extermination of all the Jews on the 13th of Adar—a date chosen by a lottery Haman made (hence the name Purim, “lots”).